-Adirondack Dog Food earns the Advisor’s mid-tier rating of three stars.
+Adirondack Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Adirondack 21 was selected to represent both products in the line for this review.
+Adirondack Large Breed Adult was selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Chicken meal, brown rice, oat groats, ground grain sorghum, pearled barley, pork meal, chicken fat (preserved with mixed tocopherols), dried plain beet pulp, brewers dried yeast, whole ground flaxseed, natural flavor, potassium chloride, menhaden fish oil, dl-methionine, l-lysine, salt, choline chloride, Lactobacillus acidophilus fermentation product dehydrated, vitamin E supplement, ascorbic acid, niacin supplement, organic dried kelp, d-calcium pantothenate, riboflavin supplement, biotin, vitamin B12 supplement, thiamine mononitrate, vitamin A acetate, pyridoxine hydrochloride, citric acid, vitamin D3 supplement, folic acid, iron sulfate, zinc sulfate, zinc proteinate, iron proteinate, copper sulfate, zinc oxide, manganese sulfate, manganese proteinate, copper proteinate, manganous oxide, sodium selenite, calcium iodate

 Fiber (estimated dry matter content) = 4.4%

 |Estimated Nutrient Content|

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.